 The relationships between architectural elements and the requirements in the system model is shown in Figure I below.
-The Product decomposition (PBS) is developed using a decomposition relationship.
+The structural model is based on the PBS and is developed using a decomposition relationship.
 Interfaces connect different products.
 Data exchange interfaces transfer data items between products.
 The functional model is a hierarchical decomposition of functions.
 Functions are allocated to products through a "performed by" relationship.
 Functions send and receive data items to/from other functions.
 Products (with their allocated functions) satisfy the product requirements.
 Requirements are verified by verification requirements, which are performed at verification events.
 The verification requirements and events form the basis for verification plans for products.